reactjs/react.dev/beta/src/pages/blog/2015/02/24/react-v0.13-rc1.md

 - `--target` option is available on the jsx command, allowing users to specify and ECMAScript version to target.
   - `es5` is the default.
   - `es3` restored the previous default behavior.
 An additional transform is added here to ensure the use of reserved words as properties is safe (eg `this.static` will become `this['static']` for IE8 compatibility).
-- The transform for the call spread operator has also been enabled.
+- The transform for the call spread syntax has also been enabled.

 ### JSX {/*jsx*/}